 How Long Does Early Termination of Probation Take?

-It depends.
-The probation and parole department will close out your probation case within approximately two months of your early termination date, if not sooner.
-If a judge grants early termination of probation after a probation termination hearing, the case is closed on the date of the hearing.
+If a judge grants early termination of probation after a probation termination hearing, the case is closed on the hearing date.

 Have you been charged with a probation or parole violation in Bucks County, Montgomery County, Chester County, Delaware County, or the nearby Pennsylvania Counties?
-Your first question is: How do I find an experienced probation violation attorney near me?
+Your first question is: How do I find an experienced probation violation lawyer near me?